Orbotics/conventions/README.md

 <br>

-To add a new ticket, navigate to [Team Tree](https://tree.taiga.io/project/ryanzhangofficial-orbotics-frc-team-10152/) (by invite) and click on "Add New User Story".
-In industry, teams call new tasks "User Stories" because new features are added in the perspective of the end-user.
-However, as FRC Robotics students we will refer to tasks as "tickets".
+To add a new ticket, navigate to [Team Tree](https://tree.taiga.io/project/ryanzhangofficial-orbotics-frc-team-10152/) (by invite) and click on "Add New User Story."
+In industry, teams call new tasks "User Stories" because new features are added in the perspective of the end user.
+However, as FRC Robotics students we will refer to tasks as "tickets."

 <br>